andykee/lentil/docs/user/basics.planes.rst

 All Lentil planes are derived from the |Plane| class.
 This base class defines the interface to represent any discretely sampled plane in an optical model.
 It can also be used directly in a model.
-Planes typically have some influence on the propagation of a wavefront though this is not strictly required and some models may use *dummy* or *reference* planes as needed.
+Planes typically have some influence on the propagation of a wavefront though this is not strictly required and models may use *dummy* or *reference* planes as needed.

 Lentil provides several general planes that are the building blocks for most optical
 models: